SamelCamel/KH3BetterCritLevelOne/README.md

 - Wait to upgrade your Keyblades until the start of the second world group (Monstropolis/Arendelle), at that point feel free to upgrade them all to max
 - Start the game with Crystal Regalia, then equip your Flanniversary Badges as you gain more Accessory Slots
 - You may equip Royal Ribbons as soon as you wish
-- The save is balanced with NO FOOD until the Keyblade Graveyard
+- The save is balanced with NO FOOD throughout the entire playthrough
 - The only abilities you should change are Flowmotion abilities and Berserk Charge
 - Feel free to change your teammate's Abilities
 - I suggest refraining from using Ultima Weapon unless you get walled by a specific fight